 Jesters Dinner Theatre & School for the Performing Arts

 Jesters is Longmont‘s long-running dinner theater, and show-only tickets are also available.
-The Jesters School for the Performing Arts performs on Saturday afternoons year-round, with new offerings every month or so.
-Jesters is also home to the newly opened Encore Restaurant, Piano Bar and Comedy Club, which presents standup comedy, improv and Drag Queen Bingo.
+The Jesters School for the Performing Arts performs on Saturday afternoons year-round.
+Jesters is also home to Encore Restaurant, Piano Bar and Comedy Club, which presents standup comedy, improv and Drag Queen Bingo.
 See a complete schedule at www.jesterstheatre.com or call 303-682-9980.
 224 Main St., Longmont.

 Longmont Theatre Company

 Jan.
 17-Feb.
 1: LTC tackles the classic “Dial ‘M’ for Murder,” the story of a man who watches helplessly as the plot he arranged to murder his wife goes wrong.
 513 Main St., Longmont. www.longmonttheatre.org.